-- No origination fee: Some personal loan lenders charge an origination fee, or a fee your lender gets to process your loan.
+- No origination fee: Some personal loan lenders charge an origination fee, or a fee to process your loan.
 Discover doesn’t charge this fee.

 - Flexible repayment terms: You can have loan repayment terms as long as seven years.
-Along with that, you can change your due date or even return your loan within 30 days without paying interest.
+You can also change your due date or even return your loan within 30 days without paying interest.

 - Fast payment: If your loan is approved, you can get the funds in as soon as one business day.